Retropaint/skelform_dev_docs/src/how-to-read-this.md

 The `Animate()` function's implementation is covered in its own section, and the functions within do not need to be public nor even implemented.
 All that matters is `Animate()` working as intended.

+## Pseudo Code

+All code shown on this document is not meant to be run directly.

+The base language is C, but will be bent often for simplicity.
+In particular, no end-of-line semicolons.